tbg/goplay/cgo_boom/README.md

 # A Bug's Life

 *The first computer bugs were found by [cleaning out mechanical parts](https://upload.wikimedia.org/wikipedia/commons/8/8a/H96566k.jpg).
 The bug described below unfortunately couldn't be tracked down in such a straightforward fashion.
-But the discovery story is more interesting than "I looked into hundreds of relays".*
+But the discovery story is more interesting than "I looked into hundreds of relays" and goes way down the rabbit hole as we tag along.*

 A couple of days ago, my colleague [@tamird](https://github.com/tamird) opened issue [#13470](https://github.com/golang/go/issues/13470) against [golang/go](https://github.com/golang/go).
 In it, he gives the following snippet: